nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ## Our versioning scheme

-We use [SemVer](https://semver.org/) to tell you what to expect when upgrading.
+We use [Semantic Versioning (SemVer)](https://semver.org/) to tell users what to expect when upgrading.
 We recommend following the link to learn more, but here are the important ways this affects you:

     1. There are 3 version parts: MAJOR.MINOR.PATCH (e.g. 1.2.3 is major version 1, minor release 2, patch release 3).
     2. When the major version changes, anything can break!
 Always visit this documentation before doing a major upgrade.